 “As I thought,” she says.
 “Calling Arinia will require unwavering focus.
-While we’re casting, we will be physically vulnerable.
+During our spell, we will be physically vulnerable.
 It is unlikely that anything will breach the walls, but it is best to be prepared just in case.”

 Nyanti cracks a smile.
 “My thanks, Duelist.”

 Nyanti clears her throat.
 “Jon, be ready to help.
 I doubt we’ll need you, but I’d prefer to have you at the ready just in case.
 You and your…” She struggles to find the words, then says, “abilities might come in handy.”

 “Yep.”
 I give her a double thumbs-up.
 “No problem.”
-(Little bit confused as to what my “ability” is, exactly—seems to be something along the lines of magic storytelling, or maybe imagination-based spellcasting)
+(Little bit confused as to what my “abilities” are, exactly—they seem to be along the lines of magical storytelling)

 The casters huddle together, leaving me, Elier, and Lucky standing off to the side.
 After a couple minutes of uncomfortable silence, I decide to strike up a little conversation.
 Nothing witty comes to mind, so I go with a time-tested ice-breaker.

 Lucky and Elier give me a puzzled look, then shake their heads in mild bafflement.
 Just Jon being Jon.
 What a derp.

 For a long moment, nothing happens.

-The pool starts to bubble.
-Steam rises off it in an angry hiss, filling the chamber with hot vapor.
-Vaporous curls appear in the mist, then coalesce into a woman’s face.
-Distinctly African, with proud cheekbones and an attractive haughtiness in the cast of her eye.
+The pool starts to roil and bubble.
+Steam rises off it, filling the chamber with hot, fragrant vapor.
+Gaseous curls appear in the mist, coalescing into a woman’s face—distinctly African, with proud cheekbones and an attractive haughtiness in the cast of her eye.

 “As it should be.”
 Arinia’s watery lips curve into a smile.
-It fades away, replaced by faint puzzlement.
-“What is happening outside?
-It sounds dreadful…” Realization blooms in her eyes.
+A second later it fades away, replaced by faint puzzlement.
+“What is happening outside the temple?
+It sounds dreadful…” Realization blooms in her transparent eyes.
 “Iguars.”

 “Aye, milady.
 It’s why we summoned you.
 And perhaps your husband, if he is willing to help.”

-“My heartmate is busy—as much as he would enjoy killing goblins, it cannot be.
+“My heartmate is busy.
+As much as he would enjoy blasting apart goblins, it cannot be.
 What do you offer?”